StrikerX3/strikerx3.github.io/_posts/2019-02-27-typesafe-enum-class-bitmasks-in-cpp.md

 Unfortunately, we hit the same wall again: `enum class`es cannot have methods.

-But `struct`s can.
+## Enter the struct

 The solution I came up with is to introduce a `struct` template which wraps an `enum class` and provides the check methods.

 ```cpp
 template<typename Enum>